 $11, $7/seniors, free/ages 11 months old & younger

-The enchanting Children’s Museum of Manhattan has interactive, educational exhibits and lots of kids programming and performances.
+The enchanting Children’s Museum of Manhattan has interactive, educational exhibits, from soft, enclosed areas for babies and crawlers, a whole floor for Dora & Diego lovers, and multicultural explorations for older kids.
+Admission includes tons of programming and performances.

 Family Programs: Check out the packed calendar of daily workshops in design, math, science and more.
 Workshops are divided into ages 4 & under and 5 & over; the latter require same-day registration one hour before at the yellow Visitor Information Desk in the first floor lobby, where you can also pick up tickets to weekend performances by Broadway artists, professional dance troupes and recording artists one hour before each show.